WiIIiamWei/NJUPT-login/README-EN.md

 ```

 *Please choose the correct URL based on your account type (refer to the URL in the `curl` commands), the above examples are just placeholders.*

+## Copyright Statements

+The icon of the executable file uses the logo of NJUPT (only for the purpose of easy identification, please contact me if there are copyright infringements).
+Nanjing University of Posts of Telecommunication is the copyright holder of this logo.

+Everything else in this project is licensed under GNU GPLv3.